Ops226/kx-packet-inspector/docs/system-architecture.md

 The Guild Wars 2 client processes incoming server messages (SMSG) through a sophisticated, schema-driven dispatch system.
 This architecture avoids traditional polymorphic vtable hierarchies for message handling.
 Instead, it relies on a system of registered callbacks and per-opcode schemas to decode and route messages.

 The process can be summarized as follows:

-1.  **Dispatch:** An incoming message is received by a central dispatcher, often referred to as `SrvMsgDispatcher` or `Msg::DispatchStream`.
+*   **Primary Dispatch:** Raw incoming messages are received by `Gs2c_SrvMsgDispatcher` and routed via a dispatch table located within the `MsgConn` structure to their primary handlers.
-2.  **Parsing:** The dispatcher uses a schema virtual machine, implemented in `Msg_ParseAndDispatch_BuildArgs`, to parse the raw byte stream into a structured, typed tuple of arguments.
+*   **Parsing:** Handlers or subsequent dispatchers use a schema virtual machine, implemented in `Msg_ParseAndDispatch_BuildArgs`, to parse the raw byte stream into a structured, typed tuple of arguments.
 Each opcode has an associated schema that defines its structure.
-3.  **Handling:** The dispatcher then invokes a registered handler for the given opcode, passing the parsed argument tuple to it.
+*   **Handling:** The designated handler for the opcode processes the parsed data.

 This document provides a detailed breakdown of this architecture, drawing evidence from the decompiled C code in the `raw_decompilations` directory.